Deepender25/Readme-Architect-AI/docs/development/PERFORMANCE_OPTIMIZATIONS.md

 - **Optimized performance** for all devices
 - **Accessibility compliance** with motion preferences

-Your AutoDoc AI now feels **lightning-fast and responsive** while maintaining all the beautiful animations and visual effects! 🎉
+Your ReadmeArchitect now feels **lightning-fast and responsive** while maintaining all the beautiful animations and visual effects! 🎉